waqar-s/MouseOver-Effect/README.md

 2. Create a new branch for your changes.
 3. Make your changes and commit them.
 4. Push your changes to your fork.
-5.Create a pull request, explaining the purpose of your changes.
+5. Create a pull request, explaining the purpose of your changes.

 ## License
 This project is licensed under the MIT License.
 You can find more information in the LICENSE file.